Azure-Samples/ms-identity-python-flask-webapp-authentication/README.md

 1. Open the `config.py` file
 1. Find the app key `default-value-enter-your-tenant-id-here` and replace the existing value with your Azure AD tenant ID.
-1. Find the app key `default-value-enter-your-client-id-here` and replace the existing value with the application ID (clientId) of the `WebApp-MyOrg-Python` application copied from the Azure portal.
+1. Find the app key `default-value-enter-your-client-id-here` and replace the existing value with the application ID (clientId) of the `WebApp_Python_Flask_Authentication_MyOrg` application copied from the Azure portal.
-1. Find the app key `default-value-enter-your-client-secret-here` and replace the existing value with the key you saved during the creation of the `WebApp-MyOrg-Python` app, in the Azure portal.
+1. Find the app key `default-value-enter-your-client-secret-here` and replace the existing value with the key you saved during the creation of the `WebApp_Python_Flask_Authentication_MyOrg` app, in the Azure portal.

 ## Running the sample

 - To run the sample, open a terminal window.
 Navigate to the root of the project.
 Be sure your virtual environment with dependencies is activated ([Prerequisites](#prerequisites)).
-Run the command `python i_oidc_my_org.py`
+Run the command `python authenticate_users_in_my_tenant.py`
-- Navigate to `http://localhost:5000` in your browser
+- Navigate to `https://127.0.0.1:5000` in your browser

 ![Experience](./ReadmeFiles/app.png)